3 Best Short-Term Insurance Providers

 Other key benefits of an STM policy include hospital inpatient prescription drug coverage; coverage for outpatient surgery and hospitalization, including lab/x-ray and emergency room expenses; and the ability to seek care from a specialist without a referral (except for physical therapy).

-STM is sold by HCC Medical Insurance Services (HCCMIS), a full service insurance organization rated “A+ (Superior)” by A.M.
+STM is sold by Tokio Marine HCC Medical Insurance Services Group (TMHCC-MIS), a full service insurance organization whose major domestic insurance companies are rated “A++ (Superior)” by A.M.
 Best Company.
-HCCMIS offers a 10-day money back guarantee which allows you to send a written request to cancel your policy within 10 days of purchase.
+TMHCC-MIS offers a 10-day money back guarantee which allows you to send a written request to cancel your policy within 10 days of purchase.
 If you have not used your benefits, you will receive a full premium refund (premiums are non-refundable after 10 days).

 2. The IHC Group